matevzl533/Noccaea_praecox_transcriptome/README.md

 ## Preprocessing

-The codes for the preprocessing process are available in the preprocess.sh file.
+The codes for the preprocessing steps are available in the preprocessing.sh file.

 ### Initial quality control